Waldorfio/blog-client/README.md

 - To provide a client-facing side for users to view and read the blog posts

 #### Challenges Faced
+- Configuring the MongoDB database and connecting it to the Express backend
+- Implementing and handling CORS (Cross-Origin Resource Sharing) errors
+- Managing API calls in the React frontend via hooks
 - Managing the state of the application in a way that allows for easy updates and deletion of posts
 - Ensuring that the API is secure and protected against malicious attacks
 - Implementing user authentication and authorization was challenging due to the complexity of the processes and the need to ensure the security of the data.